Cabbage is one of the most popular plants that thrive well when planted with a beneficial companion plant.

 Naturally, there are also a few plants that should not be planted near the cabbage.
 To keep peace in the garden, here are a few plants that prefer to be planted further away from cabbage.

-- Tomatoes are to steer clear of cabbages and other brassicas as the relationship is not beneficial.
+Tomatoes are to steer clear of cabbages and other brassicas as the relationship is not beneficial.
+Keep in mind that tomatoes are going to hinder the growth of cabbage and any other brassica family.

-- Strawberries should be planted far away from cabbages as it can impair the growth of strawberry plants.
+Strawberries should be planted far away from cabbages as they can impair the growth of strawberry plants.
 If you are going to companion plant anything with strawberries let it be borage.

-- Peppers should also not be grown near cabbage as they may harm one another.
+Peppers should also not be grown near cabbage as they may harm one another.
+Cabbage need to steer clear of peppers.

 Cabbage is a cool-season crop that matures in an average of 63 to 88 days and there are many different types of cabbages in various shades of white, red, green, and purple.
 Before planting cabbage, you should consider when you want it to harvest as this allow you to pick the right cabbage for every season, and companion planting is one of the best ways to keep cabbage plants healthy and free from insects pests such as cabbage worms.